-(H) BILLING
+(G)(H) BILLING

-- 1. All metered water, whether used or wasted, will be billed in accordance with the regularly established rate schedule except under the conditions for billing adjustments as described in the RWA's policy regarding a one-time waste adjustment. - 2.
+- All metered water, whether used or wasted, will be billed in accordance with RWA's regularly established Rate Schedule except under the conditions for billing adjustments as described in the RWA's policy regarding a one-time waste adjustment. - 2.
 All bills for service are payable upon receipt. - 3.
 Regular annual metered service will be billed quarterly or monthly, at the discretion of the RWA. - 4.
 Seasonal metered service will be billed a minimum of twice per year; a seasonal service charge will be billed upon the installation of the meter for the summer season and a water usage charge will be billed when the meter is removed at the end of the summer season.
-RWA may bill at lesser intervals for water usage if it chooses to do so. - 5.
-Fire service will be billed in accordance with the regularly established rate schedule.
+RWA may bill at lesser intervals for water usage if it chooses to doso. - 5.
+Fire service will be billed in accordance with RWA's regularly established Rate Schedule.

-Private fire service connections will be billed semi-annually in advance.
+Private fire service connections will be billed semi-annually in advance.-monthly in arrears.